 With the increasing number of people getting their caravan’s set up for off-grid travel around Australia, we are seeing an influx in enquiries about Lithium Batteries.
-We thought we’d break down a couple of frequently asked questions around Lithium Batteries and take a closer look in particular at one of our recommended brands, Invicta Lithium.
+We thought we’d break down a couple of frequently asked questions around upgrading to Lithium and take a closer look in particular at one of our recommended brands, Invicta Lithium Batteries.

 So let’s get a little technical to start with.